 Pictured: Low-Carb Gingersnap Cookies

-Almond flour has the same benefits as (you guessed it) almonds!
-Almond flour is a nutritional powerhouse sure to help improve cholesterol, overall heart health, blood sugar and energy levels.
-It’s even been shown to help combat certain cancers[*].
-Almond flour is also a good source of vitamin E, iron, manganese, magnesium, potassium and calcium.
+Almond flour has the same benefits as (you guessed it) almonds.
+Almond flour is a nutritional powerhouse that can help improve cholesterol, overall heart health, blood sugar, and energy levels[*].
+It may even help combat certain cancers[*].
+Almond flour is also a good source of vitamin E, iron, manganese, magnesium, potassium, and calcium[*].

 Baking With Almond Flour

 The best part about almond flour?
 You can make it at home.
-All you need is blanched almonds (almonds with the skins removed) and a blender or food processor.
+All you need is blanched almonds — aka, almonds with the skins removed — and a blender or food processor.
 Simply combine almonds into a food processor and pulse until finely ground.

 Recommended almond flour brands include: